roe-dl/weewx-GTS/README.md

 While the unit label of the radiation reading is W/m^2, the unit label of the radiation energy is Wh/m^2.

+### Daylight timespan

+The `$daylight` tag uses the built-in module of WeeWX that provides the `$almanac` tag.

+While `$almanac.sunrise` and `$almanac.sunset` calculate sunrise and sunset using the actual temperature and barometer of the calculation time, `$daylight` observes temperature and barometer of the time, the daylight timespan is calculated for if there are database records available.
+It first calculates approximate sunrise and sunset times for the ICAO standard atmosphere at 15°C and 1013.25 mbar.
+Then it looks up the real temperature and barometer for both those times.
+After that it calculates sunrise and sunset again, using the respective temperature and barometer.

+That's why `$daylight(timestamp=$X).start` provides a more accurate time for sunrise than `$almanac(timestamp=$X).sunrise` if `$X` is a timestamp somewhere in the past and database records are available for that time.
+The same applies to `$daylight(timestamp=$X).end` instead of `$almanac(almanac_time=$X).sunset` for sunset and `$daylight(timestamp=$X).length` instead of `$almanac(almanac_time=$X).sun.visible` for the daylight duration.

 ## Sources:

 * http://www.groitzsch-wetter.de/HP/green1.html